 There are many trading platforms: Amibroker, Tradestation, Multicharts, Ninhatrader, ThinkOrSwim, etc. We use Amibroker and Tradestation.
 However, you might find other platforms better.
 At the end of the day, you need to see what suits your needs the best.
-Spend some time reading reviews and feedbacks before you decide.
+Spend some time reading reviews and feedback before you decide.

 Automated trading means you need to connect your trading platform to the broker.
 Because of strict anti-money-laundering rules, it’s not as easy to get access to international markets as it once was.

 Tradestation is both a platform and a broker.
 We believe Amibroker is the best platform for backtesting and system testing.
 It’s also the cheapest one.
-Still, the downside is establishing code for live trading and adjusting future contracts when they expire etc.
+Still, the downside is establishing code for live trading and adjusting future contracts when they expire, etc.

 Always trade smaller than you’d like